Transgender Kylie Jenner Fanatic Spends Nearly $75,000 To Look Like Kylie, Appreciates Ugly Duckling Story

 “My doctors tailor my hormones so there is a high-enough testosterone level to allow me to still use my male genitalia during sex.”

-Kylie Jenner has quickly become one of the biggest stars on social media and the most popular out of the ultra-famous, family, rivaling her older sister Kim, Jenner has caused a bit of a frenzy for how the star had kept her pregnancy private and just recently gave birth to her first child, Stormi, as The Daily Mail shares.
+Kylie Jenner has quickly become one of the biggest stars on social media and the most popular out of the ultra-famous family, rivaling her older sister Kim.
+Jenner also caused a bit of a frenzy for how she kept her pregnancy private.
+Kylie just recently gave birth to her first child, Stormi, as the Daily Mail reported.

-Although Kylie does have as many haters as followers, no one can deny that the superstar has method to her madness and knows how to captivate her audience.
+Although Kylie does have as many haters as followers, no one can deny that the superstar has a method to her madness and knows how to captivate her audience.